 It's also a good idea to avoid (or at least limit) alcohol and caffeine on your flight, as well as the days before and after your flight.
 Both alcohol and caffeine lead to accelerated dehydration and result in poorer quality sleep, worsening the symptoms of jet lag.

 If you feel like you need that burst of caffeine when you wake up in the morning, try tricking your body by having a warm beverage like green or herbal tea instead.
 An apple can also help you feel energised without affecting your sleep-wake schedule too much.

 Depending on when your plane lands in your country of destination, it may be best to stay awake as long as possible.
-Even if you're exhausted, if you can stay awake until nightfall, you'll be able to adjust your sleep schedule that much faster.
+Even if you're exhausted, don't go to bed at your new destination until nightfall, so you can adjust your sleep schedule faster.

-Jet lag isn't the only thing that can set back your trip across time zones - protect yourself from trip delay, lost baggage, emergency medical and more with international travel insurance from Cover-More.
+Jet lag isn't the only thing that can set back your trip across time zones!
+Consider protecting yourself from unforeseen expenses with a comprehensive travel insurance policy.